 Attorneys charge different rates in different parts of the country, so it's best to contact several attorneys in your area and ask for their fees so you can compare before you hire someone.

-The initial consultation with an immigration attorney is likely to be around $100, though in some cases it is free.
-It is important to trust your instincts when interviewing attorneys and go with the attorney who is not only highly regarded, but with whom you feel comfortable.
+The initial consultation with an immigration attorney is likely to be at least $100, though in rare cases it is less, or even free.
+It is important to trust your instincts when interviewing attorneys and go with one who is not only highly regarded, but with whom you feel comfortable.